 Spoofing describes a criminal who impersonates an individual or trusted organization to carry out a malicious goal.
 Spoofers hide their identity using a number of technical measures.
 Below are some common spoofing techniques:

 - Email spoofing: A criminal copies an email header (the “from” field of an email) to pose as a known and trusted email contact.
-In many cases the attacker does not even need to gain access to the spoofed company’s network to forge the email domain.
+In many cases, the attacker does not need to gain access to the spoofed company’s network to forge the email domain.

 - IP spoofing: A criminal copies an IP address so that systems believe the source is trustworthy.

-- URL spoofing: A real website is replicated so that it looks identical to the original.
-Most people receive links to these look-alike websites via emails from scammers posing as trustworthy or known contacts
+- URL spoofing: Criminals replicate a website to create a look-alike website to collect sensitive information.
+Most people receive links to these look-alike websites via emails from scammers posing as trustworthy or known contacts.

 What is a phishing attack?

-Phishing is an attack in which a criminal poses as a legitimate institution (i.e., using one of the spoofing tactics above) to lure a target into providing sensitive information.
+Phishing is a social engineering technique cybercriminals use to steal sensitive data such as credit card numbers and login credentials.
+The attacker poses as a trusted individual to fool a target into taking harmful action.
 The goal is to bring the recipient’s guard down by tricking them into believing that the message or request is something they need or were expecting and comes from a legitimate contact.

 For example, a phishing attack may appear to be a request from a transaction partner or an email from someone internally.
 The attacker mimics email templates and signatures to make the message appear familiar so that the recipient’s guard is down.
-The phishing email typically includes a link to a malicious website or attachment (malware) which then grants an attacker access to devices, systems, and company networks.
+A phishing email typically includes a link to a malicious website or attachment (malware), which grants an attacker access to devices, systems, and company networks.
 Once infected with malware, an attacker can take screenshots, delete files, and steal passwords.

 What is Business Email Compromise (BEC)?

 Increasingly, real estate transactions are a target for BEC scams due to the large sums of money wired during the closing process.
-According to the FBI’s 2019 Internet Crime Report, there were 11,677 wire fraud victims in 2019 with $221 million in losses.
-This compared to 11,300 victims and $150 million in losses in 2018.
+According to the FBI’s 2020 Internet Crime Report, there were 13,638 real estate fraud victims in 2020 with over $213 million in losses.
+This data compared to 11,667 victims and $221 million in losses in 2019.

 What do attacks look like?
 Real examples from US companies

-While BEC scams, phishing, and spoofing appear to be fairly elementary, there are a number of major corporations who have fallen victims to these socially-engineered scams.
+While BEC scams, phishing, and spoofing appear to be fairly elementary, there are many major corporations who have fallen victims to these socially-engineered scams.
 These incidents demonstrate why it’s important for businesses of any type to set hyper-vigilant standards among their employees for link clicking and communications.

 Google and Facebook